larryhastings/big/README.md

   and `lines_strip_line_comments` line modifier functions, but now operate on iterables of strings instead of "lines" iterators.
+* Added `Pattern` to *big.text*.
+This is a wrapper around `re.Pattern` that preserves slices of str subclasses.
 * Added `parse_template_string` and `eval_template_string`
-  to new module *big.template*.  `parse_template_string` parses a string containing Jinja-like interpolations, and returns an iterator that yields strings and `Interpolation` objects.
+  to new module *big.template*.  `parse_template_string`
+  parses a string containing Jinja-like interpolations, and returns an iterator that yields strings and `Interpolation` objects.
 (This is similar to "t-strings" in Python 3.14+.)
   `eval_template_string` calls `parse_template_string` to
   parse a string, but then evaluates the expressions (and filters) using `eval`, returning the rendered string.